 This guide assumes you are familiar with Alerts already.
 If not, please review API Monitors & Alerts

-Any filters you added to your time series chart will also be carried over into the alert rule.
-For example, to only alert when the response.status is 500 or 502, simply add an events filter for not equal 500 and not equal 502.
+Any filters you added to your time series chart will also be applied to the alert rule.
+For example, to only alert when

 Chart Group By

-Because a time series metric by nature is over a certain interval, alerts require an interval.
-For example, if you select event count as your chart metric and the chart is currently set to 15 minutes, then your alert will be tracking the event count over rolling 15 minute periods.
+Alerts require an interval for the metric aggregation.
+For example, if you select event count as your chart metric and the chart is currently set to 15 minutes, then your alert will be tracking the event count over rolling 15 minute windows.

 Alert Rule Settings